USOC sports chief: We’ll take a hard look at what occurred

 PYEONGCHANG, South Korea (AP) The U.S. Olympic team will leave Pyeongchang with its lowest medal haul in 20 years – a number even worse than it looks because of all the new, American-friendly sports that have been added to the program over the past two decades.

-The U.S. team went into the final day of action Sunday with 23 medals and an outside chance at one more.
-It will be the poorest showing since 1998, four years before a home Olympics in Salt Lake City sparked a renaissance for the country’s winter sports program.
+The U.S. finished with 23 medals.
+It’s the poorest showing since 1998, four years before a home Olympics in Salt Lake City sparked a renaissance for the country’s winter sports program.

 Alan Ashley, the U.S. Olympic Committee’s chief of sport performance, wasn’t shirking from the bad result.